-For those unable to pre-register for merit badges, sign-ups will also be available at the Pool Pavilion from 4:00 pm until 5:00 pm Sunday evening.
+For those unable to pre-register for merit badges, sign-ups will be available at the Pool Pavilion from 4:00 pm until 5:00 pm on Sunday based on availability.
 Scouts are asked to bring any prerequisites that they may have had to complete prior to camp.
-Pre-registered Scouts should check in with the staff to ensure enrollment.
+Pre-registered Scouts should check in with the staff to confirm enrollment.
 Some merit badge classes will have size limits due to limited amount of space or limited equipment.
 To ensure that your Scouts can take the merit badges desired it is strongly suggested that you register early.

-Sunday Check In Schedule
+Sunday Check-In Schedule

-Assigned Time Troops check-in/ Medical check-in/ Visit Dining Hall/ Swim Tests/ Trading Post Open

-4:00 to 5:00 pm Merit Badge Registration (Pool Pavilion)

-5:15 pm Leaders Meeting at the Pool Pavilion

-5:50 pm Retreat Ceremony at Dining Hall Parade Field

-6:00 - 6:45 pm Dinner

-6:45pm Trading Post Open

-8:05 pm Line Up for Opening Campfire/Trading Post Closes

-8:15 pm Opening Campfire

-10:00 pm TAPS Quiet Time/Shower Closes

-11:00pm Lights Out
+Time Activity Assigned Time 12:00-4:00 pm Troop check-in / Medical check-in / Dining Hall & Shooting Sports Orientation / Swim Tests / Backpacking Gear Check / Quartermaster 4:00-5:00 pm & Outdoor Ethics Guide check-in / Trading Post Open Merit Badge Registration/Confirmation / Trading Post Open for MB Kit Purchases (ie. Archery, Rifle, Shotgun, Handicraft) 5:00-5:30 pm Leader's Meeting at the Pool Pavilion (Adults & SPLs) 5:50 pm Flag Retreat Ceremony at Dining Hall Parade Field 6:00-6:45 pm Dinner 6:45 pm Trading Post Open 7:00-7:45 pm Safe Swim Defense at Pool 7:55 pm Line up for Chapel / Opening Campfire/ Trading Post Closes 8:00-9:30 pm Chapel Service / Opening Campfire Ceremony 10:00 pm TAPS / Quiet Time / Showers Close